AmariahAK/wisdom-drop/README.md

 # Motivational, Innovation, Technology, Visionary Wisdom of the Day (December 25 2025)
 > "The best way to predict the future is to invent it."
 > — Alan Kay

+# Motivational, Dreams, Inspiration, Future Wisdom of the Day (December 26 2025)
+> "The future belongs to those who believe in the beauty of their dreams."
+> — Eleanor Roosevelt